 10. Water Sprite

 Water Sprite plant is possible to grow both as a floating & submerged background plant.
-It’s also a beginner-friendly plant & its delicate fine leaves create a beautiful ambiance in the aquarium.
+It’s also a beginner-friendly plant & its delicate fine leaves to create a beautiful ambiance in the aquarium.

 Growing Water Sprite as a floating plant is simple; you just need to drop the plant in the water.
 It’s fast-growing, and within a couple of days, roots start to come out.
 While developed, roots swamped 2-3 inches below the water surface.
 They are capable of getting nutrients from the water.